 Based upon the conditions encountered in the exploratory test borings, we anticipate that the soils encountered in the individual utility trench excavations will consist of native silty to clayey sand and sandstone.
-It is anticipated that the sands will be encountered at loose to medium dense relative densities, the sandy clay at stiff to very stiff densities and the sandstone and claystone at medium hard to hard relative densities.
+It is anticipated that the sands will be encountered at loose to medium dense relative densities and the sandstone at medium hard to hard relative densities.

-We believe the sand will classify as Type C materials and the clay as Type B materials as defined by OSHA in 29 CFR Part 1926.
-OSHA requires that temporary excavations made in Type B and C materials be laid back at ratios no steeper than 1:1 (horizontal to vertical) and 11⁄2:1 (horizontal to vertical), respectively, unless the excavation is shored and braced.
+We believe the sand will classify as Type C materials as defined by OSHA in 29 CFR Part 1926.
+OSHA requires that temporary excavations made in Type B and C materials be laid back at ratios no steeper than 1:1 (horizontal to vertical) and $1\frac{1}{2}$ :1 (horizontal to vertical), respectively, unless the excavation is shored and braced.
 Excavations deeper than 20 feet, or when water is present, should always be braced or the slope designed by a professional engineer.